IsaiahvH/HRI-Dance-Project/sketch/README.md

 - Installation instructions the same as for MediaPipeTest.
 - Example of how to sit (i.e. in the middle, space above head, hips and a bit lower visible):
 <img src="https://github.com/IsaiahvH/HRI-Dance-Project/blob/main/KeypointCollectorExample.jpg" width="350" />

+## VoiceRecognitionPorcupine:
+- Voice Recogniser used from: https://github.com/Picovoice/porcupine.
+- Use the preprogrammed free words like "Blueberry" or "Hi Alexa" to test if voice recognition with Porcupine works.